mmv-ru/mFi-tools/readme.md

 The implementation of the convention is not complete yet.

-It´s forked from excelent work of mp2526/mFi-tools, maletazul/mFi-tools and magcode/mpower-tools, I've added support for the mFiMSC

 # Compatible Devices
 - mPower Mini and mPower Outlet 3 or 8 Ports